inex/ixp-manager-docs-md/docs/usage/users.md

 The purpose of this is for both development and for support staff to replicate issues as reported by users.

-## Planned Work

-As IXP Manager v5 evolves, we would like to make a number of changes:

-* look at OAuth2 with links to PeeringDB as well as allowing people to log in / link OAuth supported social media accounts;
-* add 2fa.

 ## Passwords and Password Hashing